Carceral-Ecologies/Redaction-Detecting-PDF-Scraper/readme.md

 Upon completion of the above, you should have a `logs` variable in RStudio.
 You can inspect it by hand by clicking on it in the Environment tab on the right.

 -   I would suggest copying the variable to a name representative of the file it holds.
 For example, by running `logs_sep_1 <- logs` in the console.
--   You can save a copy of this R data formatted object with [saveRDS](https://rstudio-education.github.io/hopr/dataio.html#r-files) to keep it for further usage with R. If you're only interested in the CSV output, this is not necessary; continue to the next section
+-   You can save a copy of this R data formatted object with [saveRDS](https://rstudio-education.github.io/hopr/dataio.html#r-files) to keep it for further usage with R. If you're only interested in the CSV output, this is not necessary, but can be useful for debugging.
     -   For example, by running `saveRDS(logs_sep_1, file = "logs_sep_1.RDS")` in the console.

 #### Converting PDF data to CSV in toCSV.R